How to install AWS CLI on Ubuntu

 $ sudo ./aws/install

-The default install directory is /usr/local/aws-cli and the default symlink path is /usr/local/bin/aws.
-If those paths already contain a manual AWS CLI v2 install, rerun the installer later with sudo ./aws/install --update instead of creating a second copy.
+The default install directory is /usr/local/aws-cli, and the default symlink path is /usr/local/bin/aws.
+For an existing manual AWS CLI v2 install, rerun the new installer with sudo ./aws/install --update.

-7. Confirm that the shell resolves the new aws binary.
+8. Confirm that the shell resolves the vendor-installed command.

 $ command -v aws